VRConservation/geosp/z_appendices/appendix1.md

 conda remove -n geo --all
 ```

-And it's gone.
+And it's gone!
 Use `conda env list` to make sure it's no longer an environment.